 “I do what I do because it is the right thing to do.
 I am a warrior, and it is the way of the warrior to fight superior odds.”

 I was once bitten by a lion while on safari in Africa. (true story...ask me about it sometime!)

-Before joining the foundation in 2010, Pamela lived several years in Johannesburg, South Africa working for and promoting humanitarian efforts with the I CAN Foundation.
-As a Trainer with this NGO, she traveled extensively throughout the African countries of South Africa, Botswana, Swaziland, Nigeria and Zimbabwe conducting workshops and training seminars for government, corporate, community, and faith-based organizations in the areas of Employment & Gender Equity, Diversity, Affirmative Action, Change Management, Organizational Transformation, HIV/AIDS Awareness, and Personal Empowerment.
+Pamela embarked on her nonprofit career while working in Johannesburg, South Africa as a corporate trainer.
+In this role she traveled extensively throughout the African countries of South Africa, Botswana, Swaziland, Nigeria and Zimbabwe conducting workshops and training seminars for government, corporate, community, and faith-based organizations in the areas of Employment & Gender Equity, Diversity, Affirmative Action, Change Management, Organizational Transformation, HIV/AIDS Awareness, and Personal Empowerment.

 Pamela attended the University of Washington where she majored in Political Science.
 A native of Seattle, she enjoys travelling the globe, experiencing new cultures and collecting African-American art.